hierynomus/ingressnightmare-policy/blog-post.md

 In March 2025, Wiz researchers disclosed a set of critical vulnerabilities in the popular `ingress-nginx` controller for Kubernetes.
 Collectively referred to as **IngressNightmare**, these issues (CVE-2025-1097, CVE-2025-1098, CVE-2025-24513, CVE-2025-24514, and CVE-2025-1974) allow unauthenticated attackers to exploit the Ingress admission controller, potentially achieving remote code execution or escalating privileges in the cluster.

 In this post, we’ll walk through how SUSE’s security stack—including **NeuVector**, **KubeWarden**, and the **Application Collection**—can be layered to mitigate both external and internal risks related to this vulnerability.
+Furthermore we'll add **SUSE Observability** to ensure that no misconfigurations are present in your ingress resources.

 But first let's recap the IngressNightmare attack chain.